reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Oh, here is a nice [official MongoDB guide](https://www.mongodb.com/compatibility/spring-boot) to start it with Spring Boot, so let's follow that step by step!

-If anything in your setting is wrong, you will get these exceptions...

-    No server chosen by com.mongodb.reactivestreams.client.internal.ClientSessionHelper...
-    exception={com.mongodb.MongoSocketOpenException: Exception opening socket}...
-    java.net.ConnectException: Connection refused: no further information...
-    There was an unexpected error (type=Service Unavailable, status=503).

 #### @Document
 While a **document** in MongoDB acts as a record in RDB, **collection** does as a table.
 An annotation **@Document** will set the collection name, being used by a model.